 I hear of TPLO tragedies and poor outcomes daily, yet almost every TPLO surgeon tells potential customers that his record of TPLO success

 is near perfect.
-The statistics from objective research on TPLO / TTA / TTO results do not support the claims surgeons who sell these procedures make.
+The statistics from objective research on TPLO / TTA / TTO results do not support the claims made by surgeons who sell these procedures.

 Someone is not telling the truth.
 Is it the dog owners and the objective researchers?
 Or is it the surgeon who wants to sell

 you a $3500 one-hour bone-alteration surgery?